rkdharun/Flexishare/docs/designs/protocols.md

 | Packet Type     | 1     | 0x01  |
 | AuthStatus      | 1     |       |

-### SyncingPacket
+### DataPacket

-The **SyncingPacket** is used to transfer clipboard data between the client and the server.
+The **SyncingPacket** is used to transfer  data between the client and the server.
 This packet contains the following fields:

 #### Header

-- **Packet Length**: This field specifies the length of the packet, for SyncingPacket it is length of clipboard data and type of clipboard data.
+- **Packet Length**: This field specifies the length of the packet, for SyncingPacket it is length of  data and type of  data.
 - **Packet Type**: This field specifies the type of packet, which is set to 0x02 for the SyncingPacket.

 #### Body

-- **itemCount**: This field specifies the number of items in the clipboard and the following fields are repeated for each item.
 - **MimeLength**: This field specifies the length of the clipboard data type.
 - **MimeType**: This field contains the type of clipboard data, which can be text, image, or other data, asper mime type.
 - **PayloadLength**: This field specifies the length of the clipboard data.